simvisa logo

 Citizenship takes time to achieve.
 The first step is consulting a qualified immigration lawyer who can help you apply for naturalization.
 After confirming your eligibility, your case will proceed through the following steps:

-• Complete and file the Application for Naturalization (Form N-400) and accompanying documents with U.S. Citizenship and Immigration Services (USCIS)
+• Filing Form N-400 and supporting documents with U.S. Citizenship and Immigration Services (USCIS)

-• Submit to a biometrics appointment for fingerprinting and a criminal background check
+• Attending a biometrics appointment for fingerprinting and background checks

-• Take and pass tests on U.S. civics and the English language
+• Passing the U.S. civics and English language tests

 The Citizenship Interview and Test